manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 Actually, some of them are exact, while others are approximate.
 More on that below.

 Manticore supports two algorithms for computing counts of distinct values.
 One is a legacy algorithm that uses a lot of memory and is usually slow.
 It collects `{group; value}` pairs, sorts them, and periodically discards duplicates.
-The benefit of this approach is that it guarantees exact counts within a plain index.
+The benefit of this approach is that it guarantees exact counts within a plain table.
 You can enable it by setting the [distinct_precision_threshold](../Searching/Options.md#distinct_precision_threshold) option to `0`.

 The other algorithm (enabled by default) loads counts into a hash table and returns its size.
 If the hash table becomes too large, its contents are moved into a `HyperLogLog`.
 This is where the counts become approximate since `HyperLogLog` is a probabilistic algorithm.
 The advantage is that the maximum memory usage per group is fixed and depends on the accuracy of the `HyperLogLog`.
 The overall memory usage also depends on the [max_matches](../Searching/Options.md#max_matches) setting, which reflects the number of groups.